protofy/jamf2snipe/README.md

 - Extension Attribute:    `_snipe_it_<your_custom_field_id> = extension_attributes <attribute id from jamf>`

 More information can be found in the ./jamf2snipe file about associations and [valid subsets](https://github.com/ParadoxGuitarist/jamf2snipe/blob/master/jamf2snipe#L33).

+### Conversion functions

+You can convert the values for your custom fields using the conversion area.
+Available conversions are from Mhz upward, and from MB upward.
+Conversions will run, until the next division is > 1, and will output a numeric value with the appropriate suffix.
+Please see the config for a simple example.

 ## Testing